SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

               2007-08-06 00:00:00, 2007-08-13 00:00:00, 2007-08-20 00:00:00],
              standard_name='time', calendar='gregorian')

-Alternatively, we may do the same thing with :class:`iris.time.PartialDateTime` objects.
+Alternatively, we may rewrite this using :class:`iris.time.PartialDateTime` objects.

 .. doctest:: timeseries_range